Table of Topics

 Further, Rani Karnavati, the widowed queen of Gujarat asked emperor Humayun to help her against the rule of Mughals, sent him a rakhi to mark the sibling bond, and asked him to protect her.
 In return, Humayun pledged to protect his Rakhi sister.
 Incidents like this gave birth to Raksha Bandhan.

 Bhai Dooj is celebrated every year two days after Diwali.
 Historically, it is believed that Yamraj visited his sister Yamuna on this day.
 Then the Yamuna applied tilak on his forehead and served him food.
 Yamraj then proclaimed that the sister who will follow this ritual on this day for her brother’s long life will be granted the wish.

 FAQ’s on Raksha Bandhan and Bhai Dooj:

-Answer 2: On Raksha Bandhan, the sister ties rakhi on her brother’s wrist.
-It is a festival of promise between a brother and sister of their life-long loving bond.
+On Raksha Bandhan, the sister ties rakhi on her brother’s wrist.
+It is a festival of promise between a brother and sister of their lifelong loving bond.

-Answer 3: Bhai Dooj is celebrated to mark the bond between a sister and brother.
+Bhai Dooj is celebrated to mark the bond between a sister and a brother.

 We hope these 10 lines on Raksha Bandhan and Bhai Dooj were helpful for you.
 Our children should learn about our traditions and festivals.
 They are beautiful and bring everyone closer.
 So these were few lines to make them learn about Raksha Bandhan and Bhai Dooj.
 Feel free to share any feedback.
 Have a great day ahead.